jarelllama/Scam-Blocklist/README.md

 Only the `www` and `m` subdomains are added to domains with wildcard records so as to not inflate the blocklist size.

-All subdomains are only added if they are resolving (in the case of domains with wildcard records, all subdomains resolve).
+Subdomains are only added if they are resolving (in the case of domains with wildcard records, all subdomains resolve).

 ### Dead domains